 But wait, where did all this money come from and more importantly why are these people not claiming it?

-This may not come as a shock but the people who have the money don’t want you to know the answers to these important questions but I will tell you.
+This may not come as a shock but the people who understand tax sale overages don’t want everyone to know the answers to these important questions.

 “Unclaimed property” or its more common title of “abandoned property” pertains to inactive accounts where there has been no contact with the owner for a year or more.